Train models with any machine learning frameworks

-You can create your own custom Python training script that trains ML models to your specifications using the Machine Learning framework of your choice (PyTorch, Tensorflow, TFLite, ONNX, or any other framework).
-Once added to the Viam Registry, you can use the training script to build ML models based on your datasets.
+You can create custom Python training scripts that train ML models to your specifications using PyTorch, Tensorflow, TFLite, ONNX, or any other Machine Learning framework.
+Once you upload a training script to the Viam Registry, you can use it to build ML models in the Viam Cloud based on your datasets.

 Prerequisites